rrvt/CodeGen/CodeGen/README.md

 leaving the "Map" class untouched by human hands (just in case there is an improvement that must be made in the "Map" module sometime in the future).

+## Example

+In the database directory there is a simple two table database.
+The program TestApp.exe can access the database throught the following files that were prepared with CodeGen:
+  -
+  -
+  -
+  -
+  -
+  -
+  -
+  -
+  -
+  -

 ## Authors

 Robert R. Van Tuyl, K6RWY